Tenderly/tenderly-metamask-snap-simulate-asset-changes/README.md

 To use the Tenderly MetaMask snap, you'll need a Tenderly account.
 If you don't have one already, visit the [Tenderly website](https://dashboard.tenderly.co/register) and create a new account.

-### Create an Access Key
+### Create an Access Token

-Once you've logged into your Tenderly account, you will need to create an `access-key`.
+Once you've logged into your Tenderly account, you will need to create an `access token`.
 This is a unique identifier that allows the Tenderly MetaMask snap to interact with your Tenderly account.
 You can generate it on the following link https://dashboard.tenderly.co/account/authorization.

 <img width="577" alt="image" src="https://github.com/Tenderly/tenderly-metamask-snap-simulate-asset-changes/assets/26412515/0abb39b3-dd2b-4af6-98c4-73c00f4f70f0">